elijah-potter/blog/posts/building_a_software_render_engine_from_scratch.md

 ### Projection

-With a perspective camera, projection happens from the world, towards the "sensor," which is a fixed point.
+With a perspective camera, projection happens from the world, towards the "sensor," which is a defined point.
 For the sake of argument, let's say that point is at the origin and the camera is facing the positive $z$ axis.

 We want all other points to be projected onto a plane $d$ distance away.